A Window Into The Future _

 A more immediate factor bringing the window display into question is how this element of a store can be used as part of a store’s social distancing toolkit to maintain a safe shopping environment for customers – a condition that all brand stores and retailers must meet in order to keep the rate of infection down and avoid a second peak.

 It could be argued that a shop’s window display is one of the most effective tools for maintaining a safe shopping environment for customers.
-If a store’s window is utilized to its fullest for this purpose, it can in fact altogether omit the need for a customer to enter the store to browse and buy product (more on this later), whilst still maintaining the experiential nature of shopping in the physical realm.
+If a store’s window is utilized to its fullest for this purpose, it can in fact altogether omit the need for a customer to enter the store to browse and buy products (more on this later), whilst still maintaining the experiential nature of shopping in the physical realm.

 2.0 A portal to the brand